fieg/NelmioApiDocBundle/README.md

 * `input`: the input type associated to the method, currently this supports Form Types, and classes with JMS Serializer metadata, useful for POST|PUT methods, either as FQCN or as form type (if it is registered in the form factory in the container).
- When using a class with JMS Serializer metadata, you can use exclude groups by using this syntax:
+ When using a class with JMS Serializer metadata, you can [use specific groups](http://jmsyst.com/libs/serializer/master/cookbook/exclusion_strategies#creating-different-views-of-your-objects) by using this syntax:
  `input="Acme\YourBundle\Entity\User@update,public"`.
 In this case the groups 'update' and 'public' are used.

 * `output`: the output type associated with the response.
 Specified and parsed the same way as `input`.